Nukesor/selfhosted-gaming/content/_index.md

 If there is no guide for your game here yet, please think about [contributing](https://github.com/nukesor/selfhosted-gaming) to the project.

+**Disclaimer:** For now, those guides are for hosting on Linux based systems, even though the instructions can be applied to Windows systems most of the time as well.

 ## Best practices

 Whenever you're done with your server setup, check out the [best practices](/best-practices/).